primev/mev_commit_sdk_py/README.md

 This is a python based SDK to grab data from mev-commit chain, specifically logs and events.
 You can use this endpoint to lookup data `mev-commit.rpc.hypersync.xyz`.
 There is currently support for both cryo and hypersync tools.

 ## Installation
 This library uses `rye` as the project manager.
 First install [rye](https://rye.astral.sh/guide/installation/).
 Then clone the repository and run `rye sync` to install the dependencies and get setup.
-Current Python version is 3.10.12
+Current Python version is 3.10.12.
+Once installed, add a .env file with the variable `RPC='endpoint'` where endpoint is the url of the rpc server you want to connect to, this is for cryo.

+The hypersync endpoint is `https://mev-commit.hypersync.xyz` and currently is not passed in as an .env variable

 ## Usage
 There are various things you can do with the SDK.